pdefusco/CDE_Demo_Auto_Deploy/README.md

 To deploy the demo via this automation you need:

 * A CDE Virtual Cluster in CDP Public Cloud AWS (Azure coming soon).
-* A working installation of Docker on your local machine.
+* A working installation of Docker on your local machine and a Dockerhub account.
+Please have your Dockerhub user and password ready.
 * Basic knowledge of CDE, Python, Airflow, Iceberg and PySpark is recommended but not required.
 No code changes are required.